 In this article, we walk you through three simple trading strategies that you can employ for day trading Apple stock.
 The indicators used throughout the different strategies are also commonly available.
-This means that you can easily use the Apple day trading strategies on almost any trading platform.
+This means that you can easily use the Apple stock tips for day trading on almost any trading platform.

 Trading 2 Day Highs/Lows

-Traders can make quick profits using this strategy but requires preparation ahead of the market open.
+Traders can make quick profits using this strategy but it requires preparation ahead of the market open.
 It is also ideal to use this strategy during days when there are no major news events.
-This includes any events such as earnings release or major events in the sector.
+This includes any events such as earnings releases or major events in the sector.

-It also helps to keep a track on the pre-market open.
-As long as the stock isn't making any big moves, it would be safe to trade.
+It also helps to keep track of the pre-market open.
+As long as the stock isn’t making any big moves, it would be safe to trade.
 After plotting the high and the low, switch to a 5-minute chart.
-Now simply wait for the first 5-minute session to post a close outside the two day high or the two day low.
+Now simply wait for the first 5-minute session to post a close outside the two-day high or the two-day low.